-The Amazing arduino story, which was based upon ATMEL, a rival company that eventually merged with or was bought out by MICROCHIP!
+The story of the Amazing Arduino was based on ATMEL, a rival company that was later bought by or merged with MICROCHIP.

 Nicholas Zambetti / CC BY-SA

 This is now a museum piece!
-Its no longer commercially available nor in production.
+It is no longer available commercially or in production.

-This was the arduino back in the early days of 2005!
-Not much has actually changed in terms of the hardware apart from the replacement fo the now obsolete Rs232 serial interface with a more useful USB; the speed of the processor has increased.
+This was the Arduino when it first came out in 2005!
+Not much has changed hardware-wise, except for replacing the now-obsolete Rs232 serial interface with a more useful USB one.
+The speed of the processor has also increased.

 One of the good things about the older non surface mounted arduino boards that carried a DIL (dual in line) package, was that these boards were useful for blowing an atmega chip and then using this in another board.